Castletown, Isle of Man City

 No large five-star resorts in Castletown; luxury travellers usually choose high-end properties in Douglas or self-catered premium rentals.

-Where to Eat in Castletown, Isle of Man #
+Shopping in Castletown, Isle of Man#

-Nightlife in Castletown, Isle of Man #
+Nightlife in Castletown, Isle of Man#

 Castletown offers a comparatively active small-town evening scene with several traditional pubs and a handful of bars along the High Street.
 Pubs often host live music or quiz nights, and community events fill the calendar in summer.
 It’s not a clubbing destination, but there are pleasant options for an evening drink or a relaxed meal.